0xProject/0x-relayer-registry/README.md

 1. Fork this repository.
 2. Add your logo image in a web-safe format to the `images` folder.
-3. Add an entry to `relayers.json` that complies with the Relayer JSON Schema
+3. Add an entry to `relayers.json` that complies with the Relayer JSON Schema in `schemas.ts`
+4. Install [yarn](https://yarnpkg.com) and run `yarn install`
-4. Run `yarn test` to verify that the updated `relayers.json` file passes schema validation.
+5. Run `yarn test` to verify that the updated `relayers.json` file passes schema validation.

-Criteria:
-- The icon should be small, square, but high resolution, ideally a vector/svg.
-- Do not add your entry to the end of the JSON array, messing with the trailing comma.
-Your pull request should only be an addition of lines, and any line removals should be deliberate deprecations of those logos.
+6. Submit PR to merge

 A sample submission: